 The two men above weren’t the only ones to seek asylum.
 On December 1, 2021, two Ethiopian Airlines technicians hid in a Boeing 777 bound from Addis Ababa to Washington.
 In this case it was a passenger flight, rather than a cargo flight.
 They hid in the ceiling space above the passenger cabin.
 They got in there through a maintenance access panel in the crew rest area, and had to cut a larger hole so that they could fit through it.

 The two Ethiopian Airlines employees spent roughly 36 hours on the plane before arriving in the United States.
-Upon arrival, the two men were detained by the Department of Homeland Security, before being transfered to Customs & Border Protection.
+Upon arrival, the two men were detained by the Department of Homeland Security, before being transferred to Customs & Border Protection.

 A CBP spokesperson said that the two men “possessed Ethiopian Airlines employee identification cards, and that they stowed away with the intent of claiming asylum in the United States.”
 The pair are currently housed in a federal detention facility pending a hearing with an immigration judge, and the CBP has issued a civil penalty to Ethiopian Airlines for the security breach.